Kontakaiika: Demographics and settlements

 The total number of inhabitants, according to this census, increased to 1365, of whom 680 were men and 685 women.

 The next census on the island in 1940 shows 1464 inhabitants in the village, of whom 740 were men and 724 were women.
 Unfortunately, from this census onwards, no reference is made to the settlements of the village, so that today we know exactly the evolution of each of them.
 This year the village has the largest population in its historical course.

 According to the 1951 census, the village has 1183 inhabitants, of which 552 were men and 631 women.
 A new statistic added is the population density per square kilometer.
 Thus, this year there are 147.88 inhabitants per sq.
 Km.

 From the data we have for the censuses of 1961 and 1971, it is worth noting that the population of the village was 1092 in 1961 and 818 in 1971, respectively.

 From the 1981 census we derive much more information about the village and the living conditions of the inhabitants.
 Their number is 825 for this year.
 The distribution of the population according to their age, in a sample of 670 people, shows that the majority of the population is between 19 and 64 years old (360 people), followed by the inhabitants up to 18 years old (180 people) and the inhabitants over 64 years old.
 (130 people).
 Of the same sample of residents, 540 are said to be at least literate, 20 are at least high school graduates and 50 are illiterate.
 In 460 normal houses in the village, 160 do not have electricity, 360 do not have a bathroom, 390 do not have central heating, 30 do not have a kitchen, 100 do not have water supply and 130 do not have sewerage.

 The village occupies an area of 8,300 acres, of which 2,500 acres are cultivated areas, 4,300 acres are private pastures, 1,300 acres are forests and 200 acres are the area occupied by settlements.

-During the 1991 census, the Statistical Service carried out a very systematic census and recording of the inhabitants and their homes, from which a lot of information emerges about the life of the inhabitants in the days close to our years.
+During the 1991 census, the Statistical Service carried out a very systematic census and recording of the inhabitants and their homes, from which a lot of information emerges about the life of the inhabitants in the days close to the years.

 The population in this census was 888, of whom 431 were men and 457 were women.
 The exact distribution of the population according to their age is as follows: